Safety and Immunogenicity of Different Formulations of an MF59-Adjuvanted Influenza Vaccine in Older Adults

 Intervention / Treatment

-EXPERIMENTAL: Group A aQII-1 Investigational
+Experimental: Group A aQII-1 Investigational

 Biological/Vaccine: Investigational aQII-1 Investigational MF59 Adjuvanted Quadrivalent Influenza vaccine, containing four influenza virus strains (A/H1N1, A/H3N2, B/Yamagata and Victoria lineage) recommended by the WHO (World Health Organization) for quadrivalent vaccines for the respective season.

-EXPERIMENTAL: Group B aQII-3 Investigational
+Experimental: Group B aQII-3 Investigational

 Biological/Vaccine: Investigational aQII-3 Investigational MF59 Adjuvanted Quadrivalent Influenza vaccine, containing four influenza virus strains (A/H1N1, A/H3N2, B/Yamagata and Victoria lineage) recommended by the WHO (World Health Organization) for quadrivalent vaccines for the respective season.

-EXPERIMENTAL: Group C aQII-6 Investigational
+Experimental: Group C aQII-6 Investigational

 Biological/Vaccine: Investigational aQII-6 Investigational MF59 Adjuvanted Quadrivalent Influenza vaccine, containing four influenza virus strains (A/H1N1, A/H3N2, B/Yamagata and Victoria lineage) recommended by the WHO (World Health Organization) for quadrivalent vaccines for the respective season.

-EXPERIMENTAL: Group D aQII-7 Investigational
+Experimental: Group D aQII-7 Investigational

 Biological/Vaccine: Investigational aQII-7 Investigational MF59 Adjuvanted Quadrivalent Influenza vaccine, containing four influenza virus strains (A/H1N1, A/H3N2, B/Yamagata and Victoria lineage) recommended by the WHO (World Health Organization) for quadrivalent vaccines for the respective season.

-EXPERIMENTAL: Group E aQII-9 Investigational
+Experimental: Group E aQII-9 Investigational

 Biological/Vaccine: Investigational aQII-9 Investigational MF59 Adjuvanted Quadrivalent Influenza vaccine, containing four influenza virus strains (A/H1N1, A/H3N2, B/Yamagata and Victoria lineage) recommended by the WHO (World Health Organization) for quadrivalent vaccines for the respective season.

-EXPERIMENTAL: Group F aQII-10 Investigational
+Experimental: Group F aQII-10 Investigational

 Biological/Vaccine: Investigational aQII-10 Investigational MF59 Adjuvanted Quadrivalent Influenza vaccine, containing four influenza virus strains (A/H1N1, A/H3N2, B/Yamagata and Victoria lineage) recommended by the WHO (World Health Organization) for quadrivalent vaccines for the respective season.

-EXPERIMENTAL: Group G aQII-11 Investigational
+Experimental: Group G aQII-11 Investigational

 Biological/Vaccine: Investigational aQII-11 Investigational MF59 Adjuvanted Quadrivalent Influenza vaccine, containing four influenza virus strains (A/H1N1, A/H3N2, B/Yamagata and Victoria lineage) recommended by the WHO (World Health Organization) for quadrivalent vaccines for the respective season.

-ACTIVE_COMPARATOR: Group H QII Active Comparator
+Active Comparator: Group H Licensed QII Active Comparator

 What is the study measuring?